MalooD-Lu/MalooD-Lu/README.md

 # Hi there, I'm Malu 👋
-🔹 AI/ML Enthusiast | 📡 IoT Developer | 🎯 Final Year ECE Student
+🔹 AI/ML Enthusiast | 📡 IoT Developer | 🎯 Electronics and Communication Engineering Graduate

 ## 🚀 About Me
 💡 Passionate about **AI, Machine Learning, and IoT-based solutions**.